02 9412 5111

 Andrew has more than 35 years of experience in property.
 This includes 14 years at Lend Lease in property development roles.
 In 2005, Andrew co-founded Greengate to provide quality care-based housing for the elderly.
 He remains a Non-Executive Director of Greengate.
 Andrew currently holds an executive role with Keppel Capital, a Singaporean property and infrastructure fund manager, and is a Director on a joint venture board with Australian Unity.
 In 2012 he initiated community group Support Lindfield with other locals to create a new heart for the area.
 Andrew holds Built Environment and Architecture Degrees; and is a Registered Architect and Licenced Real Estate Agent (QLD, NSW).

-Belinda is the founding director of 9Springs, a privately held property investment, development and advisory group.
-Belinda’s experience varies from structuring complex commercial real estate transactions for the NSW Government and private corporations, to responsibility for multi-million dollar projects and portfolios in NSW, Victoria and Queensland.
-Belinda holds a Master of Property Development and is a Graduate of the Australian Institute of Company Directors.
-Belinda is a Non-Executive Director of Blue Knot Foundation and is a member of the Urban Land Institute’s Sydney District Council.
+Belinda is the founding director of 9Springs, a privately held property investment, development advisory group.
+Belinda’s experience varies from managing complex commercial real estate transactions to being responsible for portfolios and the delivery of transformative projects across the Australian eastern seaboard.
+Belinda holds a Master of Property Development, NSW Real Estate License (Class 1); and is a Graduate Member of the Australian Institute of Company Directors.

 Brodie is a retired senior public servant formerly with Housing NSW and the Department of Family and Community Services (FACS).
 He was General Manager for Southern and Western Region in Housing NSW for six years.
 His latest role prior to retirement was Interim District Director FACS Nepean Blue Mountains.
 Brodie has a Graduate Certificate in Housing Management and Policy; and is a Member of the Australasian Housing Institute (AHI) and Australian Institute of Company Directors.